top of page

 Jan 294 min read

-Unhealthy Foods to Avoid—MyKetoPal Knowledge Library E-Book
+Unhealthy Foods to Avoid—Knowledge Library E-Book

 This guide frames nutrition through metabolic therapy rather than dieting.
 It explains how industrial foods—sugars, refined carbs, seed oils, additives, and ultra-processed products—drive inflammation, insulin resistance, and chronic disease.
 Emphasis is placed on removing harmful foods, cleaning pantries and freezers, and reducing environmental friction.
 Proper ketogenic eating is presented as a therapeutic tool that restores metabolic balance, healing, and long-term health.